mrbungle64/ecovacs-deebot.js/README.md

 Information on how to install this library can be found [here](https://github.com/mrbungle64/ecovacs-deebot.js/wiki/Installation).

-The minimum required version is 14.x.
-It is recommended to use version 14.x or 16.x of Node.js.
+The minimum required version of Node.js is 14.x.
+It is recommended to use version 14.x or 16.x

 ## Usage